 (406) 243-4295; email firstname.lastname@example.org

 The State Arboretum also includes Memorial Row, an allee of ponderosa pine planted in 1919 to commemorate 32 UM war dead; a 1993 Montana Centennial planting of a tree or shrub representing each Montana county; and a recent replanting of the central UM Oval with a double ring of maple and oak trees, which emulates the Oval’s historical early campus layout.
-Further, as part of its role as a scientific laboratory, the State Arboretum at UM has been inventoried in a fashion that allows for assessment of energy savings, carbon sequestration, and other values contributed to the UM campus environment should be of interest to visitors.
+Further, as part of its role as a scientific laboratory, the State Arboretum at UM has been inventoried in a fashion that allows for assessment of energy savings, carbon sequestration, and other values contributing to the UM campus environment.
 The Arboretum, and the UM campus are open year round, all day, accessible to all.